Black Friday laptop buyer's guide

 Better: The 14-inch the Acer Swift 3 is a fairly portable and fairly powerful laptop with 8GB of RAM, a 256GB SSD, a GeForce MX150 GPU, an IPS panel and quad-core Core i5-8250U CPU, for just a little over $700.

 Better (alternate): The Asus ZenBook 3 UX390UA has a 7th-gen Core i5 dual-core, 8GB of RAM, and a 256GB SSD.
-For $749, this 12.5-inch ultra portable laptop gives you luxury features at a non-luxury price.
+At its sale price of $749, this 12.5-inch ultra portable laptop gives you luxury features at a non-luxury price.